alitet01/etc/README.md

 #### Note:

-* if `--start-date` and `--end-date` options are not set the `backup` and `cpte` commands use default period from the begin of current year till today
+* if `--start-date` and `--end-date` options are not set the `backup` and `cpte` commands use default period today only

 ## Configuration